qbit86/sturdy-umbrella/README.md

-# sturdy-umbrella
+# Sturdy Umbrella

-Playground for GitHub Pages.
+Playground for GitHub Pages and Jekyll.